| Package | Verdict | Details |

 - Internal package names belong in a private registry with a scoped namespace, so nobody can shadow them publicly.

-No. Parsing happens in your browser, and the only network requests are the package name lookups sent directly to npm and PyPI.
-You can verify this in the network tab, and the source is small enough to read in one sitting.
+No. Parsing happens in your browser, and the only network requests are package-name lookups sent directly to npm and PyPI.
+The source contains the complete browser and registry logic.

 No, it is the expected result: the tool only sees public registries.
 It is also a useful prompt to check that your internal name is protected from public registration.